AvijatChahar/Avijatlabs/README.md

 ---

 # 💫 About Me:
 I'm an AI & ML Engineer from India.
 I create automations for businesses to reduce their time and resources.
 While giving them quality of work.
-Avijatlabs provide services like social media automation, crm softwares, website & app development, seo optimization, and performance marketing.<br><br>I architect neural networks that solve human problems.
-My work lives at the intersection of mathematical precision and creative application.<br><br>Specializing in Computer Vision and Natural Language Processing, I build systems that see, understand, and interact.<br><br>🌍 Based in India<br>🚀 Founder of AVIJATlabs<br>💼 50+ Projects delivered since 2020<br>📝 I write about AI/ML on my Blog
+<br> Avijatlabs provide services like social media automation, crm softwares, website & app development, seo optimization, and performance marketing.<br>🌍 Based in India<br>🚀 Founder of AVIJATlabs<br>💼 50+ Projects delivered since 2020<br>📝 I write about AI/ML on my Blog

 ## 🌐 Socials: